kumahq/kuma-website/app/_src/policies/service-health-probes.md

 {% if_version gte:2.9.x %}
 ### Application Probe Proxy

 For better lifecycle management Kubernetes has [readiness, liveness and startup probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).
-When using {{site.mesh_product_name}}, native probe functionalities are broken by different ways: HTTPGet and gRPC probes always fail when mTLS enabled and TCPSocket probes alway succeed regardless of mTLS.
+When using {{site.mesh_product_name}}, native probe functionalities are broken in different ways: `HTTPGet` and `gRPC` probes always fail when mTLS enabled and `TCPSocket` probes alway succeed regardless of mTLS.
 Application Probe Proxy is here to help: it listens on a non-mTLS port, handles probe requests from Kubernetes and forward them back to applications; it works by overrideing the probe definitions in the Pod so that probe requests will first be sent to the proxy.

-For example, if we specify the following probe:
+For example, if we specify the following `HTTPGet` probe:

 ```yaml
 livenessProbe: